So What (Pink song): Chart performance

-"So What" topped the singles charts in both Australia and New Zealand.
+"So What" also topped the singles charts in both Australia and New Zealand.
 In Australia, it remained atop the chart for four consecutive weeks and on the chart for nearly eight months.
-The song shipped 280,000 units in Australia, earning a quadruple platinum certification by the Australian Recording Industry Association (ARIA).
+The song shipped 280,000 units in Australia, earning a quadruple-platinum certification by the Australian Recording Industry Association (ARIA).
 In New Zealand, the single debuted on the singles chart at number 25 on August 18, 2008.
 Three weeks later, it topped the chart, where it stayed for five consecutive weeks.
 It lasted a total of 24 weeks on the chart, selling 15,000 copies and earning a platinum certification from the Recording Industry Association of New Zealand (RIANZ) on January 11, 2009.